TohidBeh/Health-Monitoring-System/README.md

 ### Real-Time Vital Sign Monitoring Using ESP32

-A wearable IoT-based health monitoring system designed to measure vital signs in real time and display them through an embedded web dashboard.
+A wearable IOT-based health monitoring system designed to measure vital signs in real time and display them through an embedded web dashboard.
-The system runs entirely on an ESP32 microcontroller and does not rely on external cloud services.
+The system runs completely on an ESP32 microcontroller and does not rely on external cloud services.

----

 ## Overview

-This project continuously monitors essential physiological and environmental parameters and presents them in a clean browser-based dashboard.
+This project continuously monitors vital physiological and environmental parameters and presents them in a minimal web dashboard.

 The system measures:

 - Heart Rate (BPM)
-- Blood Oxygen Saturation (SpO₂)
+- Blood oxygen Saturation (SpO₂)
 - Body Temperature
 - Room Temperature
 - Room Humidity

-All data are processed locally and served via an embedded web server hosted on the ESP32.
+All data are processed locally and send via an embedded web server hosted on the ESP32.

----

 ## System Architecture

 The system consists of:

-- **ESP32** as the main controller and Wi-Fi interface
+- **ESP32**: as the main controller and Wi-Fi interface
-- **MAX30100** for Heart Rate and SpO₂
+- **MAX30100**: for Heart Rate and SpO₂
-- **DS18B20** for Body Temperature
+- **DS18B20**: for Body Temperature
-- **DHT22** for Room Temperature and Humidity
+- **DHT22**: for Room Temperature and Humidity

 The firmware follows a non-blocking architecture to ensure stable sampling and smooth Wi-Fi communication.

----

 ## Abnormality Detection

-Each parameter is evaluated using predefined thresholds and classified into:
+Each parameter is evaluated using defined thresholds and classified into:

 - Normal
 - Warning